-We know that high school academic pressures have reached dangerous levels, and are sending record numbers of teenagers into depression, as well as suffering with anxiety over the fear of failure, and the inability to keep up with unattainable standards that both high school and colleges now require of them.
-The problem is spilling over onto college campuses — whose mental health centers are so inundated with students, many are developing new interventions and trainings solely for their freshman, who are coming to college already burned out just from high school.
+We know that high school academic pressures have reached dangerous levels, and are sending record numbers of teenagers into depression, as well as suffering from anxiety over the fear of failure, and the inability to keep up with unattainable standards that both high school and colleges now require of them.
+The problem is spilling over onto college campuses — whose mental health centers are so inundated with students, many are developing new interventions and training solely for their freshman, who are coming to college already burned out just from high school.

-And now this insanity has reached middle school, where once joyful fifth graders who loved to learn are not only walking into a brand new “social” environment they have to navigate, they’re being told on day one that if they’re not seriously and 100% properly prepared for high school (which we now plan on banging into their heads daily during grades 6-8) well, then they can just forget about college, which means they’ll never reach any level of success whatsoever because college is the only path to success.
-And now, evidently that path starts in 6th grade, where the option to enroll in high school classes even exists at this point.
+And now this insanity has reached middle school, where once joyful fifth-graders who loved to learn are not only walking into a brand new “social” environment they have to navigate, they’re being told on day one that if they’re not serious and 100% properly prepared for high school (which we now plan on banging into their heads daily during grades 6-8) well, then they can just forget about college, which means they’ll never reach any level of success whatsoever because college is the only path to success.
+And now, evidently, that path starts in 6th grade, where the option to enroll in high school classes even exists at this point.
 STOP.
 PLEASE STOP.

 And why is that?
 Their carefree childhood is essentially stopping at middle school, and with it, so are several years worth of childhood experiences that collectively mold and shape children into mentally healthy and functioning young adults.